StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/write-filtered-event-trigger.md

-# How to Write a FilteredEvent Trigger
+# Write a FilteredEvent Trigger

 This topic provides step-by-step instructions for writing a *FilteredEvent* [trigger](../manage-notifications/about-notifications.md#triggers) in TheHive.